University College London

 - Placements are in a range of NHS Trusts and third sector organisations.

 - Commute times can be anywhere up to 1 hour 30 minutes one way, though we do try to ensure trainees have a mix of commute length across the course.
+If you live outside of the North Thames region, your commute may exceed 1 hour 30 minutes one way.

-- Placement allocators do take into account any additional needs that have been agreed with course tutors e.g. relating to childcare / caring responsibilities, mental and physical health issues.
+- Placement allocators take into account any additional needs that have been agreed with course tutors e.g. relating to childcare / caring responsibilities, mental and physical health issues.

 - Placements are primarily in person although some may involve hybrid working.